Dangers of bulimia

 Bulimia is a serious, potentially life-threatening condition.
 There are multiple dangerous health consequences that result from being bulimic, both physical and psychological.
 Because it's so intimately entwined with self-image — it's not just about food — bulimia can be difficult to overcome.
 Bulimia can take a huge toll on a person's health, and rob her or him of the ability to enjoy life to the fullest.
 However, treatment can help and has helped many people with bulimia feel better about themselves and adopt healthier eating patterns.

-Most people with bulimia will eat very large amounts of food rapidly and in secret, without much appreciation for its taste, texture, or quality.
+Most people with bulimia will eat very large amounts of food rapidly and in secret.
+They also typically report a lack of feeling in control of these behaviors.
 Following these binges, they often feel guilty, ashamed, and out of control.
-As a result, they try to get rid of the food either by vomiting, over-exercising, abusing laxatives, diuretics, or enemas, and/or not eating for several days.
+As a result, they engage in compensatory behaviors such as vomiting, over-exercising, abusing laxatives, diuretics, or enemas, and/or not eating for several days.
 These practices may take place daily or weekly and go on for years.